What Is the Xerox PrimeLink Printer Family? (Features and Cost)

 Here are two differences worth mentioning between the PrimeLink family of printers and the more robust production presses that Xerox offers:

-Xerox has multiple other, more advanced production-style machines, including the Xerox Versant 280 Press, Xerox Versant 4100 Press, Xerox Iridesse Production Press and Xerox iGen 5 Press.
+Xerox has multiple other, more advanced production-style machines, including the Xerox Versant 280 Press, Xerox Versant 4100 Press, and the Xerox Iridesse Production Press.

 A key difference between the PrimeLink devices and the production presses is the advanced production options have higher print speeds.

-For example, the PrimeLink C9065/C9070 prints at speeds of up to 70 pages per minute (ppm) in color.
-All the advanced options print at higher print speeds: The Versant 280 press prints up to 80 ppm, the Versant 4100 Press prints up to 100 ppm, the Iridesse Production Press prints up to 120 ppm and the Xerox iGen 5 Press prints up to 150 ppm.
+For example, the PrimeLink C9265 prints at speeds of up to 65 pages per minute (ppm) in color.
+All the advanced options print at higher print speeds: The Versant 280 press prints up to 80 ppm, the Versant 4100 Press prints up to 100 ppm, and the Iridesse Production Press prints up to 120 ppm.

-The same logic behind print speeds applies to print volume, as well.
-The more advanced production presses possess the capacity to print at a higher volume than the PrimeLink machines do.
+The same logic behind print speeds applies to print volume.
+The more advanced production presses have the capacity to print at a higher volume than the PrimeLink machines.

-The PrimeLink C9065/C9070 has a recommended monthly print volume of 50,000 pages.
+The PrimeLink C9265 has a recommended monthly print volume of 60,000 pages.
 Each of the production printers listed in the last section has higher recommended monthly print volumes:

-That means PrimeLink devices aren’t an adequate fit for someone who’s looking for a production printer that can print over 50,000 pages in a month.
+This means PrimeLink devices aren’t the ideal choice for anyone seeking a production printer capable of printing over 50,000 pages in a month.

 Example of Iridesse Production Press: